ncsa/datawolf/datawolf-doc/doc/manual/datawolf.md

 * **contextPath** - specifies the link for the web editor, in this case it will be http://localhost:8888/datawolf/editor.
 * **war** - specifies where Jetty can find the war file.

-Unlike the server, the editor does not need an application context because it will talk to the server using the REST endpoints.

 #### Running Data Wolf Server and Editor

 To start Data Wolf Server and Editor, do the following: